 Following the First World War, the breed declined due to the lower need for a hunting dog.
 However, the breed has proven to be a great choice for families looking for a friendly and loyal dog in more recent years.

 Jack Russell Terriers are relatively small but have a strong, brawny build.
 They have a short snout and their head is flattened between the ears.

 Because of their thick fur, they need to be brushed throughout the shedding period.
-It’s also recommended to get their fur cut if it is especially harsh.
+It’s also recommended to get their fur cut if it's especially harsh.

-This type of dog is sociable and enjoys interacting with other dogs.
-They will generally get along well with other dogs, providing they socialise from an early age.
+This type of dog is sociable and enjoys interacting with other dogs with whom they generally get along well, providing they socialise from an early age.